 Laptop Buying Guide: 8 Essential Tips

 Compact enough to carry with you, yet versatile enough to run demanding applications, a laptop is the best tool for doing serious work or play at home and on the road.
-While standalone tablets and smartphones are always popular, most people realize that everything from typing a research paper to crunching video or gaming works better on a laptop.
-And holding on to a 4 or 5 year old model won't cut it.
+While standalone tablets and smartphones are always popular, most people realize that everything from typing a research paper to crunching video to gaming works better on a laptop.
 So what type of laptop should you get?

-There's a wide variety of sizes, features, and prices, which makes choosing the right laptop a challenge.
+There's a wide variety of sizes, features and prices, which makes choosing the right laptop a challenge.
 That's why you need to figure out what your needs are.
-To make the right call, just follow these eight tips.
+To make the right call, just follow these steps.

 1. Pick a Platform: Mac, Windows or Chrome OS?

 This is not an easy question to answer, especially if you're not familiar with both Macs and PCs.
 But this quick overview of each platform’s strengths and weaknesses should help.

 Most laptops come with one of three operating systems: Windows, Chrome OS or Mac OS X (for MacBooks only).
 Choosing the right one is a personal preference, but here's a quick summary of what each offers.

 The most flexible operating system, Windows appears on many more makes and models than Chrome OS or Mac OS X. Windows notebooks range in price from under $200 to several thousand dollars and offer a wide array of features from touch screens to fingerprint readers to dual graphics chips.
 Windows 10, the latest version of Microsoft's flagship operating system, provides a number of improvements over Windows 7 and 8, including the ability to switch between tablet and desktop modes, a revamped Start menu with live tiles and the Cortana voice assistant.
 While it still needs more touch-friendly apps for tablet users, Windows has millions of desktop programs available, including the full versions of the major productivity, graphics, video and development software.